 Finding help is a way to show that you are strong, not weak.
 Many people have overcome problems with substance abuse when they get the right help and care.

-Mixing cocaine and MDMA can be very dangerous and can have horrible effects on your body and mind.
-If you or someone you know is fighting a problem of addiction, then House of Zen’s got your back.
-Seriously, don’t wait—take that first step toward recovery and hit us up today.
+Combining MDMA and cocaine can be very dangerous and can have horrible effects on your body and mind.
+If you or someone you know is fighting a problem of mixing cocaine and MDMA, then House of Zen’s got your back.
+Don’t wait, take that first step toward recovery and hit us up today.

 Is MDA safer than MDMA?